THE IMPACT OF PRIVATE SUPPORT

-Since its launch in February 2016, "Thousands Strong” – the university’s official online project funding platform – more than $250,000 has been raised for student organizations, faculty/staff research, academic programs and university-led community initiatives through the use of online giving and social media promotion.
+"Thousands Strong” – the university’s official online project funding platform – serves as a tool for the campus community to raise support for student organizations, faculty/staff research, academic programs and other university-led initiatives through the use of online giving and social media promotion.

 Priority has focused a spotlight on OU private giving since 1976.
 This quarterly publication reaches donors, alumni, faculty and staff with stories demonstrating the power of gifts both large and small to transform Oklahoma’s flagship university.

 Read about fundraising and development news at the University of Oklahoma.
 Stories are ordered by year.

 6/26/2013: A $500,000 gift from the Mary K. Chapman Foundation of Tulsa will advance research at the Peggy and Charles Stephenson Cancer Center with the goal of finding new ways to diagnose and treat ovarian cancer.

 1/24/2013: Jon and Cathryn Withrow have made a $240,000 gift to establish a new scholarship for doctoral students who will be conducting research and working with individuals with Autism Spectrum Disorders.

 1/24/2013: OU has recorded an all-time high in both the number and total amount of private gifts received for any six-month period for the first half of Fiscal Year 2013 with almost $140 million in gifts through Dec.
 31.

 9/5/2012: A $10 million grant from the National Institutes of Health will enable researchers at the Peggy and Charles Stephenson Cancer Center to look for answers to a critical problem in cancer therapy.